Suchitoto: Pre-Columbian era and Spanish colonization

 The population of the area surrounding Suchitoto is of pre-Columbian origin, and its inhabitants belonged to the Nahua ethnic group.
 It was already a densely populated site upon the arrival of the Spanish conquerors, who reestablished the town of San Salvador about 12 km from the area by Diego de Alvarado. in the Bermuda Valley in April 1528, by order of the lieutenant governor and captain general Don Jorge de Alvarado.
 The original settlement had taken place in 1525 in an undetermined location.

 The town, dedicated to the Holy Trinity, had a difficult existence.
 Apart from the siege by the natives, the villagers faced the threat of Martín de Estete, an envoy of Pedrarias Dávila who wanted to be recognized as their lieutenant governor and captain general.
 Around 1539, the settlers began to move to the Hamacas Valley, the current site of the city of San Salvador, so the town of Bermuda was abandoned.
 The official authorization of the transfer was made by resolution of the Royal Court of the Confines in 1545.
 By the year 1550 Suchitoto had about 600 inhabitants.

 Due to its privileged position, the town was the parish seat of an extensive territory of the Guatemalan bishopric.
 By 1770, according to Pedro Cortés y Larraz, there were about 43 "tributary Indians,” so their population was estimated at 215 people.
 Furthermore, as head of the parish, the parish seat exercised jurisdiction in the towns of Jutiapa and Tenancingo.
 It was notable enough that the Central American hero Vicente Aguilar y Bustamante was one of its parish priests.
 The town's prominence further grew with the rise of indigo manufacturing beginning in the region in the 17th century due to its role as one of the sector's most important production centers.
 In 1786, Suchitoto joined the San Salvador Party of the San Salvador Municipality.
 According to Mayor Antonio Gutiérrez y Ulloa, 911 people lived in the place in 1807.

 Republican era

 By the Republican era, Suchitoto had become part of the department of San Salvador following the department's establishment on June 12, 1824.
 In 1835, by decree of the Supreme Chief Nicolás Espinoza, the town was established as the head of the department of Cuscatlán and was also part of the Suchitoto district.
 Suchitoto acquired the title of town on March 22, 1836.
 On the other hand, in the midst of the conflicts that devastated the Federal Republic of Central America, General Francisco Morazán was in Suchitoto in 1839, who tried to prevent an advance by Francisco Ferrera.

+Throughout the remainder of the 19th century, the town maintained its economic importance through indigo trade and early coffee cultivation, which fueled a period of architectural expansion characterized by neoclassical and traditional adobe constructions arranged around central courtyards.